 Please start hoarding pull tabs!
 We began our drive to benefit the Ronald McDonald House.
-Last year we gathered over 40 pounds which was the most out of any school in the region!
+In the past we gathered over 52 pounds which was the most out of any school in the region!
 Get others involved - ask your friends, neighbors, and family members to collect!
 Pull tabs can be brought to the office.